atsiakkas/non_conventional_value_function_approximation/README.md

 # Non-conventional Value Function Approximation methods in Reinforcement Learning

-This project evaluates and compares different value function approximation methods in Reinforcement Learning.
+This project evaluates and compares different value function approximation methods in Reinforcement Learning using a range of parametric and non-parametric function approximation models.
+The parametric models (Neural Network and Linear Model) were implemented under the Deep Q-Network architecture [1] using the PyTorch framework [2] for their training.
+The non-parametric models (Decision Tree, Random Forest, Support Vector Regression, k-Nearest Neighbours, Gaussian Process) were implemented under the Fitted-Q Iteration architecture [3] and were defined through the Scikit-learn library [4].
+Finally, the Online Gaussian Process model was implemented from scratch following the work of [5].

 ### Function approximation models evaluated
   1. Neural Network